syncfusion-content/asp.netwebforms-docs/aspnet/RangeNavigator/Appearance-and-Styling.md

 ## Customize RangeNavigator

 RangeNavigator is customized using NavigatorStyleSettings properties.
-You can customize the selected and unselected region color using SelectedRegionColor, UnselectedRegionColor in NavigatorStyleSettings and the thumb of the slider using ThumbColor, ThumbRadius and ThumbStorke in NavigatorStyleSettings.
+You can customize the selected and unselected region color using SelectedRegionColor, UnselectedRegionColor in NavigatorStyleSettings and the thumb of the slider using ThumbColor, ThumbRadius and ThumbStroke in NavigatorStyleSettings.
 MajorGridLineStyle and MinorGridLineStyle are used to customize the grid line color and visibility.

 {% highlight html %}
 <ej:RangeNavigator ID="RangeNavigator1" runat="server" onClientSideRangeChanged="onchartloaded">